chef-boneyard/private-chef-administration/source/administration/logs.rst

 .. code-block:: bash

-  $ private-chef-ctl SERVICENAME tail
+  $ private-chef-ctl tail SERVICENAME

-Where ``SERVICENAME`` should be replaced with name of the service whose logs you want to view.
+Where ``SERVICENAME`` should be replaced with the name of the service whose logs you want to view.

 Services
 --------